Wartem/co2_transport_calculator_example/README.md

 Enhanced user interface and user experience.

 ## Acknowledgments
-This project was developed with the significant assistance of Perplexity AI (https://www.perplexity.ai), an innovative AI tool that greatly facilitated the research and development process.
-Perplexity AI provided invaluable guidance on project structure, coding practices, and documentation.
-It helped streamline the gathering of information and offered crucial insights into the structure and functionality of the application.
+This project was developed with the assistance of Perplexity (and Claude), an innovative AI tool that greatly facilitated the research and development process.
+Perplexity helped streamline the gathering of information and provided valuable insights into the structure and functionality of the application.
+By leveraging its capabilities, I was able to quickly access relevant data, explore various transport modes, and efficiently calculate CO2 emissions based on user input.

-The AI's contributions were instrumental in clarifying concepts, generating code, and creating comprehensive documentation for this project.
-This acknowledgment serves to recognize the pivotal role that Perplexity AI played in the development of WartemProjectHub.
+Using Perplexity allowed me to focus on the creative aspects of the project while ensuring that the technical details were accurate and well-informed.
+The AI's ability to summarize complex information and suggest relevant topics significantly enhanced the overall development experience.
+This collaboration exemplifies how AI tools can be effectively integrated into the software development process, making it easier to create functional and user-friendly applications.

 ## License
 This project is licensed under the MIT License.